 UCT Marine Early Career Researchers (ECR) are invited to participate in a new survey about the effect of COVID-19 pandemic on Marine ECR, launched by the network OYSTER.

-The Marine Research Institute is a dynamic, multidisciplinary institute based at the University of Cape Town.
-The institute’s greatest strength is the intellectual depth and range of its academic staff.
-It has over forty tenured researchers from a range of faculties and research units undertaking research in the marine and other “salty” water arena.
-The Institute’s principal focus is research, which underpins its teaching, training, capacity development and consultancy activities.
+The Institute's principal focus is research, which underpins its teaching, training, capacity development and consultancy activities.
 Hence it brings together active researchers in the field who add value to and benefit from this collaborative structure.
 At the Institution, observation, measurement, and collection of samples and data are accomplished by ship cruises, field trips and remote sensing by satellite.
 The institute’s array of multi-disciplinary researchers are involved in exciting inter-disciplinary projects.